2020 Web Design Trends to Watch For

 Web Design Trend #5: Interactive & Responsive Designs Tell a Story

-The incorporation of user interactivity has become increasingly popular, and this ux design trend will only continue to be at the heart of responsive design trends.
+The incorporation of user interactivity has become increasingly popular, and this ux design trend will only continue to be at the heart of user experience animation.
 Consumers are spending more time on websites that utilize responsive features that encourage users to interact with the design.
 The obstacle with UX design trends like this is the upfront cost for advanced interactivity features.
 Our web design team's prediction for this year is that more automated development processes will appear and will hopefully slash the cost for clients who want unique, interactive features on their sites.

 Explore a great example of user interactivity on this Denim Report from Lyst, a designer fashion marketplace.
 Explore the page to see inventive uses of non-traditional scrolling effects.This type of website that features responsive design trends not only showcases a visual design talent, but also keeps users on the website longer and increases brand awareness.